18F/digital-acquisition-playbook/pages/primers/human-centered-design.md

 ## Key Terms

 * **Design Thinking.** A human-centered approach to innovation that draws from the designer's toolkit to integrate the needs of people, the possibilities of technology, and the requirements for business success.
-* **Frameworks. **Visual representations of a system used to highlight key relationships and develop strategy.
+* **Frameworks.** Visual representations of a system used to highlight key relationships and develop strategy.
-* **Prototype. **Quickly created, representations of a product, program, or service to test a hypothesis or assumption about the usability and/or functionality of a feature or set of features.
+* **Prototype** Quickly created, representations of a product, program, or service to test a hypothesis or assumption about the usability and/or functionality of a feature or set of features.

 ## History